jaguart/Mantha/README.md

 # Mantha Does...

 The following tweaks are incorporated in Mantha:
-* Hide link to ghost.org in footer.
+* Hide link to ghost.org in footer. v0.0.1
+* Tags index - see how to activate below. v0.0.2
+* Authors index - see how to activate below. v0.0.2

 # Mantha Will...

 The following tweaks are planned:
 * Presentation - reduction of vertical whites-space.
-* Index - a template for /tags/ to list all Tags.
-* Index - a template for /authors/ to list all Authors.
 * Index - a template for /my-tag-route/ to list ``routes:`` specified in ``routes.yaml``
 * Fix - support single site-wide font selection in code-injection.
 * Secondary Menu - visible on Mobile